kutasman/laravel-aead/readme.md

 **LaravelAEAD** is a library which provides *Advanced Encryption with Associated Data* (AEAD) for Laravel.

 ## Abstract:
+This is a fork of hernandev/laravel-aead package by Diego Hernandes

 This package replaces, when installed and enabled, the default encryption implementation of Laravel, which currently supports only two variants of the same block cipher, `AES-128-CBC` and `AES-256-CBC`.

 The reason for only having two options is probably based on PHP history itself, like the (not so much) rececent depreciation of MCrypt.